River Phoenix: Aftermath

 Years later, Samantha Mathis said that during her relationship with Phoenix, she had known him to be sober.
-However, Mathis added that in the moments immediately prior to his death, she "knew something was going on".
-Mathis added, "I didn't see anyone doing drugs [that night] but he was high in a way that made me feel uncomfortable".
-She added that "the heroin that killed him didn't happen until he was in the Viper Room".
-Mathis went to the restroom, and on her way back to the table, she saw Phoenix scuffling with another man.
+However, Mathis added that in the moments just before his death, she "knew something was going on."
+She said, "I didn't see anyone doing drugs [that night] but he was high in a way that made me feel uncomfortable".
+She also said that "the heroin that killed him didn't happen until he was in the Viper Room."
+Mathis went to the restroom; on her way back to the table, she saw Phoenix scuffling with another man.
 The bouncers removed both men from the club.
 Mathis shouted at the other man, "What have you done?
 What are you on?"
 Another person responded, "Leave him alone, you're spoiling his high."
 By that time, Phoenix had fallen to the ground and begun to convulse.

-Following Phoenix's death, the club became a makeshift shrine, with fans and mourners leaving flowers, pictures and candles on the sidewalk, as well as graffiti messages on the walls of the venue.
+After Phoenix's death, the club became a makeshift shrine with fans and mourners leaving flowers, pictures, and candles on the sidewalk and graffiti messages on the walls of the venue.
 A sign was placed in the window that read, "With much respect and love to River and his family, The Viper Room is temporarily closed.
 Our heartfelt condolences to all his family, friends and loved ones.
 He will be missed."
 The club remained closed for a week.
 Depp continued to close the club every year on October 31 until selling his share in 2004.

-The autopsy report, finalized on November 15, 1993, stated that there were "high concentrations of morphine and cocaine in the blood, as well as other substances in smaller concentrations."
-The cause of death was "acute multiple drug intoxication".
+The autopsy report, finished on November 15, 1993, stated that there were "high concentrations of morphine and cocaine in the blood, as well as other substances in smaller concentrations."
+The cause of death was "acute multiple drug intoxication."

-On November 24, 1993, Arlyn (who later changed her name to Heart) Phoenix published an open letter in the Los Angeles Times on her son's life and death.
+On November 24, 1993, Arlyn Phoenix (who later changed her name to Heart) published an open letter in the Los Angeles Times on her son's life and death.
 It read, in part:

-Before his death, Phoenix's image—one he bemoaned in interviews—had been squeaky-clean, owing in part to his public dedication to his various social, political, humanitarian, and dietary interests that were not always popular in the 1980s.
-As a result, his death elicited a vast amount of coverage from the media.
-Phoenix was described by one writer as "the vegan James Dean", and comparisons were made regarding the youth and sudden deaths of both actors.

-Phoenix was cremated and his ashes were scattered at the family ranch in Micanopy, Florida.

-Legacy

-Actors who have credited Phoenix as a major influence as well as paving the way for them include Leonardo DiCaprio, Jared Leto, James Franco, and many more.

-During his acceptance speech for Best Actor at the 92nd Academy Awards, Joaquin Phoenix honored his brother by stating "When he was 17, my brother [River] wrote this lyric.
-He said: 'run to the rescue with love and peace will follow.
-Joaquin and partner Rooney Mara named their son, River, after him.